 Docker code for including dependencies

-For actual services
+For containerized services or mocks

 version: '3.8'